Blignaut24/NederLearn_V5/TESTING.md

 # Accessibility

-For my accessibility testing, I used **WAVE** [Web Accessibility Evaluation Tool](https://wave.webaim.org/) to evaluate the website.
+For my accessibility testing, I used WAVE **WAVE** [Web Accessibility Evaluation Tool](https://wave.webaim.org/) to evaluate the website.
 WAVE helps me check if my site meets web accessibility standards and can be used by all visitors.
 The tool helped me examine important features like:

 - Screen reader compatibility
 - Color contrast ratios